Influence Change at Work

 In this episode, Supriya Desai, Principal at ASC* Advisory, shares why in today’s global business environment – characterized by volatility, uncertainty, chaos and ambiguity – companies cannot delegate responsibility for planning and executing strategic changes to a small cadre of change management practitioners.

+We are in the age of complexity.
+The organizational life-span is shrinking, the pace of innovation is the highest it's ever been and it continues to accelerate.
+For organizations to remain relevant in today's world, they need more effective and adaptable processes for managing change.
 Jason Little, author of Lean Change Management, joins the show this month to discuss the collection of innovative practices for managing organizational change.
 He combines ideas from many communities, including the Lean Startup, Agile and Lean worlds, to create an adaptable and scalable model for managing the complexity of change in today's world.

 In this episode, Dotty Posto, President of Posto Management Consulting, shares how to use creativity to design breakthrough change communication.
 Listen in to learn how to gain attention in the sea of information in today's workplace.